cmswart/Project1-Group1/README.md

 3. https://www.kaggle.com/datasets/sudalairajkumar/undata-country-profiles ( Country Statistics- UNData)

 ### Breakdown Of Tasks:
- Honorine- Is there a positive or negative correlation between GDP per capita(current US$) and happiness score?
+ Honorine- Is there a positive or negative correlation between Employment: Services (% of employed) and happiness score?

 Michelle- is there a correlation between population density and happiness score